Categories

 In this exploration, they are joined by DS9 maven Alex Murphy, who lives in Montreal, Quebec, where he’s been a cook, baker, and general kitchen grunt for twenty-some odd years.
 Off duty, he is a local historian, cinema, and TV fan with a love for weird foreign films, all things horror, and obscure media.
 He has been watching Trek since he was a tiny punk, and it’s been a lifelong love.

 Don’t miss out on the exciting new season of Because That’s What Heroes Do!
-They begin their exploration of DS9 with a review of the series opening premier, Emissary.
+We continue our exploration of DS9 with a review of the 9th show from the first season, Move Along Home.

 Highlights: